rocketgeek/site-specific-plugin/readme.txt

 * Add any jQuery snippets to `custom/custom.js`.
 This file is found in this plugin.
 * Activate the plugin.

+If using CSS and/or PHP, make sure to uncomment the `wp_enqueue_scripts` actions in the main file.

 == Frequently Asked Questions ==

 = Isn't this what child themes are for? =